 It’s hard to manage a life loss at Christmas.
 A season that should be filled with joy, cheer, and hope.
 But for you – it’s just not!
 You may feel you are drowning in sadness . . . cut off from good things . . . observing others’ joy as a dream . . . wanting so badly for hope and cheer – yet not wanting to let go of your loss.
 So, what can you do?

-Last article promised a list of positive action steps to help you turn the corner in your loss.
+Here is a list of positive action steps to help you turn the corner in your loss.
 These steps help you navigate Christmas – and all year.
-Read the 2 previous blogs about Depression and the Holidays and God Cares About Your Losses Even at Christmas Time.
-Share them with someone who needs encouragement.

 POSITIVE ACTION STEPS TO TURN THE CORNER IN YOUR LOSS